DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-07-06-stepwise_selection.md

 ---
-title: "Stepwise Selection Algorithms Almost Always Ruin Statistical Estimates"
+author_profile: false
 categories:
 - Statistics
 - Data Science
 - Regression Analysis
+classes: wide
+date: '2024-07-06'
 tags:
 - Stepwise Selection
 - Regression Models
 - Statistical Bias
 - Variable Selection

-author_profile: false
-classes: wide
-# toc: true
-# toc_label: The Complexity of Real-World Data Distributions
+title: Stepwise Selection Algorithms Almost Always Ruin Statistical Estimates
 ---

 There is a clear reason why stepwise regression is usually inappropriate, along with several other significant drawbacks.
 This article will delve into these issues, providing an in-depth understanding of why stepwise selection is generally detrimental to statistical estimates.